 Banyan Elementary School is located at 3060 S.W.
 85th Avenue, Miami, Florida.
 The neighborhood surrounding this small school is a suburban community, comprised of private homes, schools, and businesses.
-The student membership is as follows: 90 percent Hispanic, and ten percent Other, which includes White, Asian, and multi-racial.
-At Banyan Elementary, during the last survey period, 219 students received free or reduced price meals.
-There are 350 students in grades Pre-Kindergarten through five, of whom 126 receive Exceptional Student Education (ESE) services ranging from gifted to emotionally handicapped.
+The student membership is as follows: 92 percent Hispanic, and eight percent Other, which includes White, Asian, and multiracial.
+At Banyan Elementary, during the last survey period, 228 students received free or reduced price meals.
+There are 366 students in grades Pre-Kindergarten through five, of whom 127 receive Special Education (SPED) services ranging from gifted to emotionally handicapped.
 Banyan is actively working to implement a curriculum which will advance high achievement while minimizing low performance.
-As a result, the school has instituted an instructional program that includes a resource Gifted Program, an Academic Excellence Program in grades three, four, and five with an emphasis on mathematics and hands-on science activities and Teaching Enrichment Activities to Minorities (TEAM).
-In addition, an Inclusion Program is offered to Exceptional Education students along with extended reading literacy and mathematics.
+As a result, the school has instituted an instructional program that includes a resource Gifted Program, an Academic Excellence Program in grades three and four with an emphasis on mathematics, and Teaching Enrichment Activities to Minorities (TEAM).
+In addition, an Inclusion Program is offered to Special Education students along with extended reading literacy and mathematics.
 All students are given the opportunity to participate in a Foreign Language Program.
 During the school day struggling students participate in tutorials that are focused on individual needs.
-On the weekend a two hour Saturday Academy Program is offered to all students in grades three through five.
+On weekends a two hour Saturday Academy Program is offered to all students in grades three through five.
 Banyan Elementary School recognizes that superb instruction and a conducive learning environment are imperative in attaining high academic achievement.
 To attain this desired goal, professional development is paramount for all staff members.
 Collaboration with District and Region personnel will ensure that the Professional Development experiences are based on effective research that targets students' individual needs and is current.
 Additionally many school-site professional trainings will occur this school year.

-Given instruction based on the Sunshine State Standards, students in grades three through five will increase by five percent their reading skills on the 2006 administration of the FCAT Reading Test as compared to the 2005 administration of the FCAT Reading Test.
+Given instruction based on the Sunshine State Standards, students in grades three through five will improve by five percent their reading skills on the 2007 administration of the FCAT Reading Test as compared to the 2006 administration of the FCAT Reading Test.